 A strong inverse association between plasma vitamin C and risk of diabetes mellitus has been reported in a cohort of 21,831 men and women from the EPIC study (99).
 Additionally, two large, population-based cross-sectional studies reported an inverse association between serum or plasma vitamin C concentration and hemoglobin A1c level, an indicator of glucose control (100, 101).

-Cardiovascular disease (CVD) are the leading cause of death in individuals with diabetes.
+Cardiovascular disease (CVD) is the leading cause of death in individuals with diabetes.
 Evidence that diabetes is a condition of increased oxidative stress led to the hypothesis that higher intakes of antioxidant nutrients could help decrease CVD risk in diabetic individuals.
 A 16-year prospective study of 85,000 women, 2% of whom were diabetic, found that vitamin C supplement use (400 mg/day or more) was associated with significant reductions in the risk of fatal and nonfatal coronary heart disease in the entire cohort as well as in those with diabetes (102).
 In contrast, a 15-year prospective study of postmenopausal women found that diabetic women (N = 1,923) who reported taking at least 300 mg/day of vitamin C from supplements when the study began were at significantly higher risk of death from CVD (RR: 1.69, 95% CI: 1.09, 2.44), coronary artery disease (RR: 2.07, 95% CI: 1.27, 3.38), and stroke (RR: 2.37, 95% CI: 1.01, 5.57) than those who did not take vitamin C supplements (103).
 Vitamin C supplement use was not associated with a significant increase in CVD mortality in the cohort as a whole.
 Randomized controlled trials have not found antioxidant supplementation that included vitamin C to reduce the risk of CVD in diabetic or other high-risk individuals (101, 105).

 It is possible that genetic differences may influence the effect of vitamin C supplementation on CVD risk in diabetic patients.
 When the results of one randomized controlled trial were reanalyzed based on haptoglobin genotype, antioxidant therapy (1,000 mg/day of vitamin C + 800 IU/day of vitamin E) was associated with improvement of coronary atherosclerosis in diabetic women with two copies of the haptoglobin 1 gene but worsening of coronary atherosclerosis in those with two copies of the haptoglobin 2 gene (106).